By The Landlord

 Innocence is something that many artists yearn to recapture as a means to be creative.
 David Bowie used his own dreams for much lyric writing, trying to capture that sate of passive innocence for creativity.
 And here’s Tom Waits, who in his own gruff form of tenderness, captures that same idea:

 Meanwhile one of Bowie’s collaborators, Robert Fripp, has appeared to tell us more about his need for innocence: “The quality of artistry is the capacity to assume innocence at will, the quality of experiencing innocence as if for the first time.”
 And Pablo Picasso is now here, draining our supplies of Chianti, with this pithy comment: ““It takes a very long time to become young.”
-Meanwhile, in a usual combination, the trio is made by Muppets Show creator Jim Henson, who reveals how, “The most sophisticated people I know – inside they are all children.”
-And the best children’s books, films and TV shows always capture innocence in a knowing fashion.
+Meanwhile, in an unusual combination, the trio is made by Muppets Show creator Jim Henson, who reveals how, “The most sophisticated people I know – inside they are all children.”
+Like the superlative Muppet Show the best children’s books, films and TV shows always capture innocence in a knowing fashion.

 So let’s have a song about nostalgic innocence.
 Here’s Jeffrey Lewis, who when four, knew the names of every dinosaur, and much more: